-At Miller Plastics, we’re your single source for Annealing of plastic products and components.
-Our machined plastic products are annealed to ensure dimensional stability and strong, stress-free parts.
+At Miller Plastic Products, we’re your single source for Annealing of plastic products and components.
+Our machined plastic components are annealed to ensure dimensional stability and strong, stress-free parts.
 It also enables use in higher temperature environments with minimal deflection.

 Our annealing and custom thermoforming services are available to you in our high-tech programmable ovens.